liberaliscomputing/revelio-labs-assignment/README.md

 $ ./scripts/run_app.sh
 ```

-6. (Optional) A R Shiny web application rendering the created tables is available at http://localhost:3838.
+6. (Optional) An R Shiny web application rendering the created tables is available at http://localhost:3838.

 ![The Reporting Table](./docs/reporting.png)